MariaChristinaPapatheodorou/Computational-Roadmap-for-Lipidomics-in-R-From-Raw-Data-to-Functional-Insight---codes/README.md

 # Code 2
 Quality control filtering and normalization pipeline using specialized lipidomics packages.
 This implementation demonstrates the transition from raw feature tables to a normalized LipidomicsExperiment object.
 The script utilizes lipidr to execute a rig-orous QC filter, removing features with a CV > 30% in pooled QC samples to eliminate unstable variables.
 Subsequently, it applies Probabilistic Quotient Normalization (PQN) to stabilize the dataset against concentration-induced variations.
 The workflow concludes with a boxplot-based assessment (plot_samples), providing a visual confir-mation of variance stabilization across the sample cohort.

+# Code 3
+Calculation of diversity metrics and ordination.
+This implementation leverages the vegan package to quantify lipidome diversity.
+The Shannon index provides a measure of molecular richness, while the NMDS ordination visualizes sample clustering based on compositional similarity, offering a high-level view of group-specific lipidomic sig-natures.

+# Code 4
+Differential analysis and significance visualization.
+This script utilizes lipidr to execute differential abundance testing.
+The resulting volcano plot maps the magnitude of change (log2 Fold Change) against statistical significance, facilitating the rapid priori-tization of candidate biomarkers.

+# Code 5
+Implementation of functional enrichment analysis.
+This implementation demonstrates the use of clusterProfiler to identify enriched biological processes.
+By mapping signifi-cant lipids to their associated gene sets, the workflow provides a mechanistic view of the cellular state through a high-resolution dotplot. library(clusterProfiler)